Paradigms of Life

 - What do I spend most of my time doing?

 - Who or what is the driving force of my life?

-Some popular life-centres for teenagers will follow.
-They all have certain good points, but they are also incomplete in one way or the other, as will be discussed.
+They all have certain good points, but they are also incomplete in one way or the other.
+We will prove this one by one.

 Getting married and falling in love is the most beautiful thing that can happen to anyone.
 Islam encourages Nikah and considers it to be half of an individual’s Deen.
 But it also talks about strengthening relationships by merging the positives qualities of two partners into a companionship, which will further provide a strong foundation for their future family.